LimitlessUR/Google_API_React/README.md

 # Travel advisor

+## Features
-Here our users can find any restuarants, hotels, and attractions by on their location.
+With the travel advisory app our users can find any restuarants, hotels, and attractions by on their location using google map API

 Visit here: https://dev8867.d39nqmjb3agqf8.amplifyapp.com/